 In the CONFIG or MEDIA menus, the Select buttons select various adjustable parameters, and the Adjust buttons adjust the selected parameter.
 When entering a menu, the system remembers and returns to the last selected parameter.
-The display for the CONFIG and MEDIA menus is sh own below:
+The following shows the displays for the CONFIG and MEDIA menus